TOAST-DOCS/API-Gateway/en/console-guide.md

 * To manage resources, click the Resource button in the Service Settings column.
 * To manage stages, click the **Stage** button in the Service Settings column.

+### Delete API Gateway Service
+* The list of registered API Gateway services is displayed.
+* Select the service from the list, and click the **Delete** button.
+* When the confirmation window appears, click the **OK** button.
+Deleted data cannot be restored.

+> **[Caution] When API Gateway service cannot be deleted**
+> API Gateway service cannot be deleted if there is a usage plan connected to the stage of the API Gateway service.

 ## Resource
 Resource is the area where you design an API that will serve through API Gateway.
 All clients requesting APIs can make a request regarding the APIs defined in the Gateway resource.